sri765/SampleApplication-AngularJS/README.md

 # Deployment
 Containers, Kubernetes, ECS, EKS

-## How to Deploy this Application to Amazok EKS?
+## How to Deploy a sample Application to Amazok EKS and configure CI/CD with it?

 ---------------
 CI/CD with EKS